American Indians challenge Montana’s new election laws

 The Democratic National Committee argued in court papers that Arizona’s measures disenfranchise minority voters — including American Indians — because they live farther from polling places than White voters.

-The U.S. District Court ruled in favor of Arizona, but on appeal, the U.S. Court of Appeals for the 9th Circuit ruled in favor of the Democratic National Committe and said the state had enacted its election laws with discriminatory intent.
+The U.S. District Court ruled in favor of Arizona, but on appeal, the U.S. Court of Appeals for the 9th Circuit ruled in favor of the Democratic National Committee and said the state had enacted its election laws with discriminatory intent.

 Arizona’s legal battle gives the justices a chance to bolster a state’s right — such as those enacted in Montana — to determine how it runs its elections against a push from Democrats to relax voting requirements.